lilyxing0/github-pages-with-jekyll/index.md

 *   One of my hobbies is baking
 *   I do high school cheer
-*   I volunteer as a TA for first graders
+*   I work at Popeyes